apache/openwhisk-release/README.md

 - [General Specification](docs/general_spec.md)

-# Reference
+# References
 [Apache release policy](http://www.apache.org/legal/release-policy.html)

-# Important Note
+# Notes
-There can be some missing steps in the release process described above for Apache projects, which will be implemented in future.
-We welcome any comments and contributions.
+This projecy is still "in development" with many steps still in the process of being automated and brought into compliance.
+We welcome any reviews, comments or contributions to help us complete and improve any part of the process.